dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

         // If this field is not set, the user will get an email asking them to verify
         // their account
         email_verified: true,
-        // Add any additional fields you would like to carry over from Strompath });
+        // Add any additional fields you would like to carry over from Stormpath });
     });
   });